Blackadder: Premise

+Each series comprises six half-hour episodes and is set in a different period of British history.
+The first series, made in 1983, was titled The Black Adder and was set in the fictional reign of "Richard IV".
+The second series, Blackadder II (1986), was set during the reign of Elizabeth I. Blackadder the Third (1987) was set in the late 18th and early 19th centuries during the reign of George III.
+Blackadder Goes Forth (1989) was set in 1917 in the trenches of the Great War.

-Each series is set in a different period of British history, beginning in 1485 and ending in 1917, and comprises six half-hour episodes.
-Blackadder follows the misfortunes of Edmund Blackadder (played by Atkinson), who in each series is a member of the same British family dynasty.
-It is implied in each series that the Blackadder character is a descendant of the previous one (the end theme lyrics of series 2 episode "Head" specify that he is the great-grandson of the previous), although it is never specified how or when any of the Blackadders (who are usually bachelors) managed to father children.
+Blackadder follows the misfortunes of Edmund Blackadder (played by Atkinson).
+It is implied in each series that the Blackadder character is a descendant of the previous one.
+The end theme lyrics of the series 2 episode "Head" specify that he is the great-grandson of the previous incarnation, although it is never specified how or when any of the Blackadders (who are usually bachelors) manage to father children.

-In series one, Edmund Blackadder is not particularly bright, and is much the intellectual inferior of his servant, Baldrick (played by Tony Robinson).
-However, in subsequent series the positions are reversed: Blackadder is clever, shrewd, scheming and manipulative while Baldrick is extremely dim.
+In series 1, Edmund Blackadder is not particularly bright, and is much the intellectual inferior of his servant, Baldrick (played by Tony Robinson).
+However, in subsequent series, the positions are reversed: Blackadder is clever, shrewd, scheming and manipulative while Baldrick is extremely dim.

 Each incarnation of Blackadder and Baldrick is also saddled with tolerating the presence of a dimwitted aristocrat.
-In the first two series this is Lord Percy Percy, played by Tim McInnerny.
-Hugh Laurie plays the role in the third and fourth series, as Prince George, Prince Regent, and Lieutenant George, respectively.
+In the first two series, this is Percy, played by Tim McInnerny.
+Hugh Laurie plays the role in the third and fourth series, as George.
+Characters of a higher organisational standing, such as Stephen Fry's Melchett in series 2 and 4, and McInnerny's other character, Darling, in series 4, provide antagonistic figures for Blackadder to deal with.

-The first series, made in 1983, was called The Black Adder and was set in the fictional reign of "Richard IV".
-The second series, Blackadder II (1986), was set during the reign of Elizabeth I. Blackadder the Third (1987) was set during the late 18th and early 19th centuries in the reign of George III, and Blackadder Goes Forth (1989) was set in 1917 in the trenches of the Great War.